allebone/help.omni.af.mil/docs/PEX/Headquarters.md

 ## Headquarters Overview

 **Introduction**
 The Headquarters \(HQ\) module is installed separately from regular PEX.
 See the PEX Install Guide for instructions.
 The HQ module should be instaled for use by MAJCOM HQs.
 It should not be installed at wing or squadron level.
 The HQ module is used by a HQ training office or functional manager to create a standardized set of Continuation Training tasks for subordinate units.
-It is also used to roll up Continuation Training and scheduling data from subordinate units.
+It is also used to roll up Continuation Training and Scheduling data from subordinate units.

 **Controls**
 Access these procedures by navigating to Headquarters.
-This wil not be present if not instal ed at your location.
+This wil not be present if not installed at your location.

 **Build Continuation Training tasks for units**
 Once the Headquarters module is installed, navigate to Headquarters > Training > Setup, and build Continuation Training tasks just like a local unit would.
 See the [Continuation Training Setup](Training.md#Continuation-Training) help topic for detailed instructions.